fgpv-vpgf/fgpv-vpgf/docs/developer/panels.md

 myPanel.open();
 ```

 Now our panel appears next to the legend panel, taking up half the viewers height, and a width of 600 pixels.
-Setting any one of `top`, `bottom`, `left`, or `right` css properties turns a panel from a dialog type to a persistent or closeable type.
+Setting any one of `top`, `bottom`, `left`, `right`, `width`, or `height` css properties turns a panel from a dialog type to a persistent or closeable type.

 ### Closeable